mmusiel/mmusiel/README.md

 # Hi, I'm Matt 😁

 ## About Me
-🎓 Computer Science student at Arizona State University (4.21 GPA)
-💻 IT professional with 10+ years of enterprise and technical support experience
+🎓 Computer Science student at Arizona State University 💻 IT professional with 10+ years of enterprise and technical support experience
 🚀 Passionate about machine learning, robotics, and aerospace technology
 🌟 Currently focused on C++ programming and systems development